 After receiving an M.S. degree from the University of Alabama in 1981, Ricky went to work in Texaco’s research labs in Port Arthur, TX where he worked in industrial lubricant and grease development.
 He transferred to Shell’s Westhollow Technology Center in 1988.
 He is currently a Senior Chemist, Lubricants with Shell’s global technology organization, Shell Global Solutions, where he is a team leader supporting industrial, transport and aviation greases.
 He also serves informally as the building computer geek.
 His work with a global unit has allowed him to travel extensively.
 Ricky and his wife live in Katy, Texas and have three sons (two in college and one in high school).
 Ricky’s hobbies include building computers, refurbishing vintage hi-fi speakers, and playing an occasional game of casino black jack.

-I have been married to Renee for over 10 years and serve at the beck and call of 2 cats, Desi and Audrey.
-I enjoy roaring through the Colorado mountains on my Harley Davidson Road King and I’m taking 2-step country dance lessons at the Grizzly Rose, recently named the Country Music Association Honky Tonk of the Year!
-I ski a little, garden a lot, read all the time and try to get a nap in every day, though sometimes this doesn't work out.
-I have the fondest of memories of my times in the UCA Chemistry department and if I had to do it again, I would.
+Jim has been married to Renee for over 10 years and they serve at the beck and call of two cats, Desi and Audrey.
+Jim enjoys roaring through the Colorado mountains on his Harley Davidson Road King and is taking 2-step country dance lessons at the Grizzly Rose, recently named the Country Music Association Honky Tonk of the Year!
+Jim skis a little, gardens a lot, reads all the time and tries to get a nap in every day, though sometimes this doesn’t work out.
+Jim has the fondest of memories of my times in the UCA Chemistry department and says that “if I had to do it again, I would.”

 After graduation Gerald obtained employment in the chemical industry in the St. Louis area where he has been very active in the local ACS section.